 The one reliable true eternal standard is bound in no way by Necessity but exists ex nihilo, which means not only "out of nothing" but also "out of no prior possibility," as living, utterly free and utterly responsible acts-in-history.

 These continuing eucharistic, ecclesial, sacramental, historical, multi-personal acts-in-history constitute, and are, the New Covenant in the One Sacrifice.
-That New Covenant establishes a kinship history of obligations, works, and gifts within which we receive our personal names, meaning, and eternal life.
+That New Covenant establishes a kinship history of free gifts, works, and obligations within which we receive our personal names, meaning, and eternal life.
 That standard of which we speak is solely covenantal, radically historical: Jesus Christ, One Flesh with His bride in His One Cross and Sacrifice.

 We developed a covenantal, hence a radically historical, understanding of temporal punishment.
-Sin harms the history thus far of the historical obligations, works, and gifts that is the Event of the Eucharist, the radically historical ordo of "the holy society by which we belong to God."
+Sin harms the history thus far of the historical free gifts, works, and obligations that is the Event of the Eucharist, the radically historical ordo of "the holy society by which we belong to God."

 Forgiveness is the Lord's desire, ever present in history, for the sinner to return to that history thus far, without further harm to it.
 In the Rite of Penance the priest gifts that forgiveness into your concrete, personal history within the Church: "I absolve you from your sins in the name of the Father and of the Son and of the Holy Spirit."